HIPAA Compliance¶

 Response¶

-# Generate a report of all access during an incident window
+# Filter all access during an incident window

 Business Associate Agreements¶